-Yes you can also sleep for FREE!
+Yes, you can also sleep for FREE!
 One of the most popular websites offering hosting is couchsurfing.com where you can create your profile and send requests to random people all around the world.
-It’s all based on references from other so called couchsurfers!
+It’s all based on references from other so-called couch surfers!

 Get good food from restaurants and do not try to save up on food but we recommend some of the tips:

-- get some snacks and breakfast stuff from cheap stores like dollar tree.
+get some snacks and breakfast stuff from cheap stores like dollar tree.

-- be creative! 😉
+be creative! 😉

 When you camp during your whole trip and you eat in camp you can squeeze your budget to ($10 / day).

-National Parks Fees
+National Parks Fees – GET ANNUAL PASS

 If you’re planning to visit more than 4 national parks you should definitely get annual pass which cost only $80 per vehicle and it allows you to visit 90% of the parks in US.

-City Tourism Fees
+City Tourism Fees – GET CITY PASS

 City Pass cards can be really handy while road tripping in USA, especially if you’re planning a lot of sightseeing.
-They usually contains various city attractions and public transport and helps you to save up to $100 sometimes.
+They usually contain various city attractions and public transport and helps you to save up to $100 sometimes.

-I hope you’ve found great tips in this article and you learnt how to save money on USA road trip!
-Make sure you double check tips you find here (before you make booking or payment) just because you never know when it can change.
+I hope you’ve found great tips in this article and you learned how to save money on the USA road trip!
+Make sure you double-check tips you find here (before you make booking or payment) just because you never know when it can change.